 Do you suffer from diabetes?
-If so, you probably get swelling (peripheral edema) in your legs, ankles and feet.
+If so, you probably get swelling (peripheral oedema) in your legs, ankles and feet.

 This can be serious.
 If not controlled, diabetes can lead to a host of problems such as ulcers and nerve damage.
 If you suffer damaged nerves, you may not be aware if your foot is injured, which can lead to infections — even amputation.